 All cases are reviewed with the most serious cases handled first.
 All cases referred are reviewed and and managed as necessary.

-All documents and information submitted to the team are owned by Student Affairs and protected by FERPA.
+All documents and information submitted to the team are owned by Student Life and protected by FERPA.

 You are the eyes and ears of the SOC Team and the best prevention method on Truman’s campus.
 A change in behavior is the first sign to something being wrong and a person needing assistance.